Fbin243/ztf-backend/README.md

 git clone <repository-url>
 cd ztf-backend

-# 2. Check kubectl context and set it to orbstack (if needed)
+# 2. Enable kubernetes in orbstack and check kubectl context and set it to orbstack (if needed)
-# -- View current context
-kubectl config current-context
-# -- View all contexts and the currently active one
+kubectl config current-context # View current context kubectl config get-contexts # View all contexts and the currently active one kubectl config use-context orbstack # Switch context
-kubectl config get-contexts
-# -- Switch context
-kubectl config use-context orbstack

 # 3. Deploy TiDB cluster + ZCS
 make k8s-up